 Tropical Storm Nicholas threatens Gulf Coast with heavy rain

-MIAMI (AP) — Tropical Storm Nicholas is expected to strengthen as it heads for the Gulf Coast.
-Forecasters at the National Hurricane Center in Miami say coastal areas of Texas, Mexico and Louisiana could see heavy rain and floods.
-Early Monday, Nicholas had top winds around 50 mph.
+MIAMI (AP) — Tropical Storm Nicholas is strengthening early Monday as it travels up the western Gulf Coast.
+Forecasters at the National Hurricane Center in Miami say coastal areas of Texas, Mexico and Louisiana could see heavy rain and flooding.
+Nicholas has top winds around 60 mph.
 Tropical storm warnings have been issued for coastal Texas.
-Nicholas is expected to produce storm total rainfall of up to 10 inches across portions of coastal Texas into southwest Louisiana through midweek.
+Nicholas is expected to produce total rainfall of up to 10 inches across portions of coastal Texas into southwest Louisiana through midweek.
 Rainfall amounts of 2 to 5 inches were expected through Monday over the eastern portions of the Mexican state of Tamaulipas.